joaoibarra/ibarra-food/README.md

 ### What's next ###
 - Implement search filters;
 - Improve all tests(Mainly idle state for Fragment);
-- Improve layout and interactions
+- Improve layout and interactions;
 - Used Room for database and Retrofit with a mock API, so will be easy to connect with any API or create a pagination;
+- Improve CI adding more tasks to Github Actions

 ### Run tests ###
 Its possible to run unit tests directly in IDEA or using the command below: